CDN18/Hyperskill-CodeBase/Java/Java for Beginners/README.md

 If you don't have much experience in programming, this track is the best way to start your journey to the Java world by learning the basics.
 Here, you'll cover topics relevant to the AP Computer Science course on Java programming.

+## Status

+I've completed the track and the codebase of the track(this folder) is now archived.
+The below project list contains all projects which comply with the [coverage](../../README.md#coverage-within-the-track) by Apr 25th, 2022.

 ## Project List

 | Project | Difficulty |